AFTER THE BAR/BAT MITZVAH

-After the Bar Mitzvah
+After the Bar/Bat Mitzvah

 The (Not So) Basic Brunch Option

-If the Bar Mitzvah ceremony won’t be taking place in the Old City, your choices for restaurants are virtually endless (the culinary scene in Israel has been exploding in recent years, with top-notch establishments sprouting up all over the country).
+If the ceremony won’t be taking place in the Old City, your choices for restaurants are virtually endless (the culinary scene in Israel has been exploding in recent years, with top-notch establishments sprouting up all over the country).
 There are even numerous options for less conventional celebratory meals, including everything from a gourmet meal in a private tent to a desert picnic at sunset.
 Your Tour Specialist can help with recommendations and arrangements that will fit in well with your family tour in Israel.

-Spend a couple hours learning a new skill, creating a lovely piece of art, or going off the beaten track with an interactive urban exploration.
-Enjoy a hands-on workshop led by a skilled professional: traditional cooking, bread-baking, or chocolate-making workshops for the culinarily-inclined; pottery, mosaic, or graffiti workshops for art lovers; and more!
+Spend a couple of hours learning a new skill, creating a lovely piece of art, or going off the beaten track with an interactive urban exploration.
+Enjoy a hands-on workshop led by a skilled professional: traditional cooking, bread-baking, or chocolate-making workshops for the culinarily inclined; pottery, mosaic, or graffiti workshops for art lovers; and more!
 You might also enjoy a competitive scavenger hunt through an open-air market, a tour of local street art, or a combination tour and workshop.

 Visit one of the many worthwhile organizations that aim to improve society through service to the community.
-You may be interested in spending time with Holocaust survivors, working with guide-dogs-in-training, serving meals to the hungry, making care-packages for lone soldiers, or any number of other service projects.
-It’s a wonderful way learn about Israeli society while pitching in and doing your part to make someone’s life a little better.
+You may be interested in spending time with Holocaust survivors, working with guide-dogs-in-training, serving meals to the hungry, making care packages for lone soldiers, or any number of other service projects.
+It’s a wonderful way to learn about Israeli society while pitching in and doing your part to make someone’s life a little better.

-Planning a Bar Mitzvah in Israel
+Planning a Bar/Bat Mitzvah in Israel

-Bar Mitzvah Tour in Israel
+Bar/Bat Mitzvah Tours in Israel